2 Rescuer CPR: How to do it, Techniques, and Expert Tips

 Child and Infant CPR ratio for 2 rescuer is 15 compressions to 2 breaths.
 This means that after every 15 compressions, the rescuer delivering breaths will provide two rescue breaths.

-The primary rescuer will continue high-quality chest compressions while allowing full chest recoil between compressions.
+Perform continuous 2 person CPR, alternating roles every few minutes to avoid fatigue, until advanced medical help takes over.
+If the victim is still unconscious and not breathing, The primary rescuer will continue high-quality chest compressions while allowing full chest recoil between compressions.
 The secondary rescuer will deliver rescue breaths effectively, maintaining a proper mask seal and providing sufficient ventilation.
+Swap roles smoothly after 2 minutes or 5 cycles.

 Blood Pressure Category